-COVID-19 claims appear to have affected the 2020 through 2022 denial rates (see the table in Figure 5.4).68 Although the COVID-19 presumption enabled many first responders, corrections workers and health care workers to receive workers' compensation benefits, the denial rate for COVID-19 claims was 38%, significantly higher than the 17% rate for non-COVID-19 claims in 202269.
-The chart in Figure 5.4 excludes COVID-19 claims while the accompanying table compares denial rates when COVID-19 claims are included and excluded.
+COVID-19 claims appear to have affected the 2020 through 2023 denial rates (see the table in Figure 5.4).68 Although the COVID-19 presumption enabled many first responders, corrections workers and health care workers to receive workers' compensation benefits, the denial rate for COVID-19 claims was 50%, significantly higher than the 16.6% rate for non-COVID-19 claims in 2023.69 The chart in Figure 5.4 excludes COVID-19 claims while the accompanying table compares denial rates with and without COVID-19 claims.

 Including COVID-19 claims leads to large increases in the percentage of claims for indemnity benefits with a denial and in the percentage of claims denied without any indemnity paid.
-Because of the short duration of most
+Because of the short duration of most COVID-19 episodes, denials were rarely challenged by workers, so very few workers had both a denial and a benefit payment.
+Only 0.9% of the COVID-19 claims with a denial had an indemnity benefit payment, compared with 7% among 2023 non-COVID-19 claims with a denial.

 68These are developed denial rates.
-For 2020 through 2022, only the non-COVID-19 claim denials were developed and the reported number of COVID-19 claim denials were then added to the developed numbers to produce the 2020 through 2022 estimates.
+For 2020 through 2023, only the non-COVID-19 claim denials were developed and the reported number of COVID-19 claim denials were then added to the developed numbers to produce the 2020 through 2023 estimates.